ROZALIYA0206/whitepaper/technical.md

 ### 3.2 Validator Weighting

-We anticpate a reputation algorithm to reward validators which are truthful and provide consistent accurate information.
+We anticpate a reputation algorithm to reward validators which are truthful and provide consistently accurate information.
 Validators with a higher reputation will be prioritized to provide data over its weaker brothers.

 Rublix will attempt to provide reputable data on-chain by: